Strong Approximation for the Relative Character Variety of the Four-Times Punctured Sphere: Endgame

-the pair of ramification points associated to the second equation cannot be the same as the pair of ramification points associated to the second equation.
+the pair of ramification points associated to the second equation cannot be the same as the pair of ramification points associated to the third equation. $A_1 = A_2$ only occurs if $A = B = C = 0,$ in which case $C_1 = C_2$ requires $D = 4,$ the generally forbidden Cayley parameters.
 It follows that for each permitted value of $x$, for all but $O(1)$ values of $z'$, the relevant curve is irreducible, and $(x, y, z)$ connects to $(x', y', z')$ in the cage.

 In the endgame (Proposition \ref{endgame}), it is shown that any point of order at least $p^{\frac{3}{4} + \delta}$ connects to at least $cp^{\frac{5}{8}-\epsilon} + O_\epsilon(p^{\frac{1}{2}+\epsilon})$ points in the cage.\footnote{This is the worst case behavior, where we have to pass to a non-forbidden point of order $p^\frac{5}{8}$ before applying the Weil bound.
-Typically, the endgame shows one can connect a point of order $p^\frac{1}{2} + \delta$ to at least $cp^{\frac{1}{2} + \delta -\epsilon} + O_\epsilon(p^{\frac{1}{2}+\epsilon})$.} Thus, if either one of $x$ or $z'$ is in the globally forbidden set of values, then we can connect it to a point in the cage with no coordinate in the forbidden set via the endgame, and similarly, if $z'$ is in the set of $x$-dependent forbidden values, we can connect it to a point in the cage not having problematic coordinates via the endgame.
+Typically, the endgame shows one can connect a point of order $p^\frac{1}{2} + \delta$ to at least $cp^{\frac{1}{2} + \delta -\epsilon} + O_\epsilon(p^{\frac{1}{2}+\epsilon})$.} Thus, if either $x$ or $z'$ is in the globally forbidden set of values, then we can connect it to a point in the cage with no coordinate in the forbidden set via the endgame, and similarly, if $z'$ is in the set of $x$-dependent forbidden values, we can connect it to a point in the cage not having problematic coordinates via the endgame.
 This proves the proposition.

 \end{proof}